Modeled from fresh branches and cuttings, our trees are incredibly lifelike - down to the new-growth needles and nuanced color.

 The Quick Light tree sections have small connector boxes that need to be tightly secured together or the entire section will not light.
 If you have a section out, it is usually because it has 1 or more connector boxes not snugly connected.
 These connector boxes are green and approximately 1” long and are located at the bottom of each section close to the center pole.
 Depending on how large the section of the tree is, there may be multiple boxes to check.

 There are several ways to store your tree.
 Do not store it in its shipping box.
 We offer a variety of quality solutions from standing tree bags to rolling boxes.
 It is important that branches be folded gently with limited pressure to prevent damage.
-View the assortment here [link to tree array] and watch our video guide [link to guide] for how to properly dismantle and store your tree post-holiday.
+View the assortment here.